Mission: Prevent shootings and bombings in buildings and transit systems

 - Double Door (Man-Trap) Security Portals -- This category includes any portal with separate entrance and exit doors.
 Placing two doors or turnstiles in series in order to stop a detected perpetrator between them creates the requirement for both doors to be closed at the same time with no subject between them before the entrance door can open, and also that both doors should never be open simultaneously.
 This also prevents weapon passing from one subject to another when two subjects are working together.
 As a result, a person cannot enter such a turnstile or double door complex while the person ahead of them is simultaneously leaving.
 Thus the use conventional turnstiles - or any security portal with separate input and output doors - significantly impedes the flow of traffic.

-- Barbecan Secure Entrance Systems -- What is needed is a security access control device that is safe, space efficient, provides extremely high throughput, and offers great flexibility in directional control, while at the same time absolutely preventing a person carrying a weapon from entering a secured area.
-Barbecan Secure Entrance Systems are the right solution.
+- Barbecan Speed-Sensitive Secure Entrance systems -- What is needed is a security access control device that is safe, space efficient, provides extremely high throughput, and offers great flexibility in directional control, while at the same time absolutely preventing a person carrying a weapon from entering a secured area.
+Barbecan Speed-Sensitive Secure Entrance Systems are the right solution.